 John is a performance engineer working with Web Tours.
 He would like to design a performance test for the application.

 As a first step, he would like to model the application in Performance Center so that he can keep track of the topology of his application under test.
 Using this model, he can benefit from the monitoring and online view features that the topology feature offers.

 Create the topology and design the outline

-On the Performance Center navigation bar, John selects Resources > Topologies to open the Topology module, and clicks the New Topology button to create a new topology.
+From the Performance Center navigation toolbar, John selects Topologies to open the Topology module, and clicks the New Topology button to create a new topology.
 He calls the topology WebTours, and enters the details of the SiteScope server with which the application will interact for monitoring purposes.